-Scott N. Nolan is a Visiting Assistant Professor whose teaching and research interests include law, courts, criminal justice, social movements and LGBTQ Politics.
-He is especially interested in media coverage about LGBTQ people and the experiences of LGBTQ people in American courts.
+Scott N. Nolan is a Visiting Assistant Professor specializing in American Politics whose teaching and research focuses on public and constitutional law, courts, criminal justice, and LGBTQ Politics.

-He received his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, an M.A. in Political Science in 2013, and his Ph.D. in 2019.
+He earned his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, his M.A. in 2013, and his Ph.D. in 2019.

-From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal doing complex civil litigation, trial, and appellate work in the legal fields of tortious injury, family law (child custody and divorce), corporate formation and transactions, U.S. Securities and Exchange Commission and U.S. Internal Revenue Service corporate filings, residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, medical malpractice and healthcare law.
+From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal doing complex civil litigation, trial, and appellate work in the legal fields of tortious / personal injury, family law (divorce, alimony, child adoption custody and support cases), corporate law (formation and transactional work), residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, and especially medical malpractice and healthcare law.

 From 2002 to 2018, while earning his degrees, he also worked part-time as a federally-contracted Weather Observer for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.